JanCBrammer/biopeaks/README.md

 # Changelog

+### Version 1.2.2 (April 15, 2020)
++ enhancement: faster auto-correction of ECG and PPG peaks with pandas rolling window.
++ bugfix: corrected error in calculation of subspace 22 during auto-correction of ECG and PPG peaks.
++ bugfix: during segmentation, extrema at segment boundaries are now excluded from segment.

 ### Version 1.2.1 (April 01, 2020)
 + enhancement: auto-correction of ECG and PPG peaks is now optional (instead of being applied by default during the calculation of the statistics).
 + enhancement: improved baseline removal for respiration signals.

 ### Version 1.2.0 (March 20, 2020)
 + enhancement: added peak detection for photoplethysmogram (PPG) (heart.ppg_peaks()), based on